 We aim to provide a mathematically rich environment at St Margaret's school.
-We provide opportunities to develop mathematical skills throughout the curriculum, which are supported by the school environment and are also promoted in an after school club.
+We provide opportunities to develop mathematical skills throughout the curriculum, which are supported by the school environment.

 Mathematics is an essential life skill and we aim to provide all children with a foundation for understanding the world.
 Through teaching and learning in this area we aim to develop children's confidence and enthusiasm in using and applying mathematical skills and knowledge to the world around them.